vpelss/Emogics_Tarot_Script_WP/README.md

 On activation:

-169 images will be copied from this plugin to the wordpress "uploads/Emogic-Images" folder.
+169 images will be copied from the plugin to the "uploads/Emogic-Images" folder.
 These images will be imported to the wordpress media gallery.
 All the files under this plugin's "/pages" folder will be imported as wordpress pages.
 The pages will be created in a quasi folder structure (parent/child) and will mirror the plugin "/pages" folder structure.